 The suitability of a fluid to conduct electricity is determined by the number and mobility of the charge carriers within the liquid.

-The dielectric loss factor tan δ is a measure of the amount of energy that a substance in the alternating field absorbs and converts into heat loss.
+The dielectric loss factor, or dielectric dissipation factor (DDF) tan δ is a measure of the amount of energy that a substance in the alternating field absorbs and converts into heat loss.
 High dissipation factors are not suitable as insulating material in high frequency applications.

-The loss factor is an indication of unwanted heat development and thus provides information regarding the increased risk of thermal breakdown in transformer oils.
+The loss factor is an indication of unwanted heat generation and thus provides information regarding the increased risk of thermal breakdown in transformer oils.

 As can be seen in the following exemplary graph, both the specific electrical conductivity and the loss factor tan δ of a liquid are dependent on their temperature: